Return of Federal Financial Aid Policy

 According to the Higher Education Amendment, section 484B, if a student officially or unofficially withdraws, or stops attending classes before completing 60% of the semester, COTC must calculate how much federal financial aid the student has earned.
 The federal financial aid (Title IV funds) covered under this regulation include the following: Unsubsidized and Subsidized Federal Direct Loans, Federal Direct PLUS Loans, Federal Pell Grant and Federal SEOG.

-A student who completes a flex course earlier in the semester and then withdraws from other “full semester” courses is also subject to the Return of Title IV Aid Calculation because the student did not complete the semester.
+A student who completes a flex/module course earlier in the semester and then withdraws from all other courses is also subject to the Return of Title IV Aid Calculation unless they successfully completes:

-If a student withdraws from all Title IV eligible courses during the semester and continues to attend course(s) that he/she is repeating for which he/she may not receive Title IV aid during that semester, the student is a withdrawal for Title IV purposes.
+If a student withdraws from all Title IV eligible courses during the semester and continues to attend course(s) that they are repeating for which they may not receive Title IV aid during that semester, the student is a withdrawal for Title IV purposes.

 *Non-attendance in any class is considered a reduction of hours and aid will be adjusted prior to completing the Return of Title IV Aid Calculation.